Buryat State University: History

-History of Buryat Pedagogical Institute
+History of Buryat State Pedagogical Institute

-Buryat Pedagogical Institute was one of the oldest institutes of higher education in Siberia.
-It was organized by the Council of People's Commissars of the RSFSR of 10 January 1932 on the basis of the Buryat-Mongolian branch of the Irkutsk State Pedagogical Institute.
+Buryat State Pedagogical Institute (BSPI) was one of the oldest institutes of higher education in Siberia.
+It was organized by the Council of People's Commissars of the RSFSR of 10 January 1932 on the basis of the Buryat-Mongolian linguistic department of the Irkutsk State Pedagogical Institute.

-The composition of the institute included four departments: physics and mathematics, science, literary and linguistic, and socio-economic.
+The Buryat-Mongolian State Pedagogical Institute (BMSPI) included four departments: physics and mathematics, natural science, literature and linguistics, and social studies and economics.
 The first intake, of 146 students, was in autumn 1932.

-In 1932 the high school employed 22 teachers.
-The institute was housed in a three-story brick house on the corner of Lenin and Working streets (now Sukhbaatar).
-The education building had 10 classrooms and labs and one lecture hall.
-In the hostel, students were allocated a stone building of the former House of Farmer with 90 seats.
+Twenty-two professors worked at the institute in 1932.
+The BMSPI was housed in a three-story brick house on the corner of Lenin and Working streets (now Sukhbaatar).
+The educational building had 10 classrooms and laboratories, and one lecture hall.
+The first hall of residence was the building of the former House of Farmer, and could accommodate 90 students.

-In autumn 1932, the institute opened pedrabfak (faculty for workers) with a four-year period of study for training, and admission to college for boys and girls with seven- and nine-year school education.
+In autumn 1932, the BMSPI opened pedrabfak (faculty for workers) with a four-year period of study for training and admission to the institute for boys and girls with seven- and nine-year school education.
 In January 1933, the correspondence department was opened.
 In September 1934, the teachers' institute was opened.
-It was at the pedagogical institute and trained teachers for the seven-year schools.
+It was at the BMSPI and trained teachers for the seven-year schools.

+After Buryat-Mongolian ASSR was renamed Buryat ASSR in 1958, the Institute was also officially renamed Dorzhi Banzarov Buryat State Pedagogical Institute (BSPI).

-Buryat Pedagogical Institute ran from 1932–1995.
-More than 95% of the teachers of Buryatia, and many educators in Agin and Ust-Orda Buryat Autonomous Okrugs, Irkutsk and Chita regions are graduates of the institute.
+Buryat Pedagogical Institute ran from 1932 to 1995.
+More than 95% of the teaching staff of Buryatia, and many educators in Agin-Buryat and Ust-Orda Buryat Autonomous Okrugs, Irkutsk and Chita regions have been graduates of the institute.

 Establishment of Buryat State University

 Buryat State University, one of the oldest universities in Siberia, has been formed in accordance with Presidential Decree of 30 September 1995 and Government Decree dated 2 November 1995 on the basis of the Buryat State Pedagogical Institute (founded 1932) and the Buryat branch of Novosibirsk State University in Ulan-Ude.

+In 1992 the Buryat branch of NSU was opened in Ulan-Ude.
+It ran from 1992 to 1995, and was existing in close association with Buryat Science Centre of SB RAS research institutions.

+After the BSPI and the Buryat branch of NSU were reorganized into Buryat State University, many scientific researchers and scientists of Buryat Science Centre and other research institutions continued to lecture or transferred to the university.
+As of 1 September 1996, the university was staffed with 655 full professors and instructors, among them were 375 Sc.D. and Ph.D. holders (55,7%).

-BSU is a system-building educational institution, training specialists in the fields of education, science, management, economy, healthcare, social services, etc. It is named after the Buryat academic Dorzhi Banzarov.
+BSU is a system-building educational institution, training specialists in the fields of education, science, management, economy, healthcare, social services, etc. For decades, BSU has trained more than 80 thousand highly qualified professionals.
+It is named after the Buryat academic Dorzhi Banzarov.